smank7/smank7/README.md

 Greetings! <br><br>
 I'm currently a graduate student pursuing a Master's degree in Information Systems at Northeastern University in Boston. <br>
-My journey in the field is shaped by a distinctive fusion of academic knowledge and practical experience. <br>
 Before my current academic pursuit, I served as a Network Engineer at Barclays, where I honed my skills and gained valuable insights into the intricacies of networking.<br>

 My educational foundation includes a Bachelor's Degree in Electronics and Communication Engineering from the prestigious National Institute of Technology (NIT) Jaipur in India.<br>